miykael/LINEViewer/README.rst

 LINEViewer
 ==========

-Python based EEG analysis tool that provides a rough data overview
+Python based EEG analysis tool to give you a rough data overview